Watch Out World!

 A Step too Far

 All of this sounds well and good, but in many instances, this innate concept has been taken a step too far.
 The sensible provision of safety is taken too far.
-At times, society morphs its need for security into a demand for conformity.
+At times, society morphs it's need for security into a demand for conformity.
 In so doing, pressure is applied to require us to look, act, think, dress, and behave in cookie-cutter fashion.
-For a culture that seems to pride itself on being independent, the second we step out of status quo, there be consequences.
+For a culture that seems to pride itself on being independent, the second we step out of status quo, there can be consequences.
 Judging a book by its cover has become the purview of the masses.